idaviktoria/CIBUS/README.md

 Go to https://git-scm.com/download/ and download 64-bit version for your system
 ### Initializing and setup new repository
 * `git init` initializes the new repository
-* Alternatively you can clones someones elses repository `git clone <repository url>`
+* Alternatively you can clone someones elses repository `git clone <repository url>`
 * `git remote add origin <repository url>` stores the url to the remote repository in a variable named origin

 ### Staging and committing